Explaining What Veganism is REALLY About

 There sure is a lot of confusion about veganism these days, which is a shame.
 It’s a great idea.
 So, let’s try to clear up some of that confusion.

-Vegan ethics helps us achieve three simple goals, whenever we can (or are willing to):
+Vegan ethics helps us achieve three simple goals:

 • To keep animals free (ie not treated as chattel property and as objects of production);